 - 2 tablespoons water

-- 1 tablespoon rice, apple cider, or plain vinegar
+- 1 tablespoon rice, apple cider, or white vinegar

 - 1 scallion, finely chopped

-- In a small bowl, combine all ingredients.
-Adjust to your taste.
+In a small bowl, combine all ingredients.
+Adjust the flavor to your taste.
 Use as a dipping sauce for pan-fried potato pancakes, dumplings, and more.